govuk-infrastructure: 2. Use `aws-eks` Terraform module

 Consequences

-A fully configured EKS cluster can be defined quickly and easily, as many module defaults will be fine for our purposes for the foreseeable future.
+We can define fully configured EKS clusters quickly and easily, because many module defaults will be fine for our purposes for the foreseeable future.

 The EKS module has comprehensive support for many of the options for EKS cluster config (e.g. worker node types).
 This will allow us to make changes more easily, and to experiment with different options quickly.